-South Australia shuts border with Greater Melbourne
+South Australia shuts border with greater Melbourne

-South Australia has slammed shut its border for any travellers from Greater Melbourne on Wednesday night as a COVID-19 cluster of cases there continues to grow.
+South Australia slammed shut its border for any travellers from greater Melbourne on Wednesday night as a COVID-19 cluster of cases in the city continued to grow.

 Health officials have also released a report that suggests aerosol transmission may have caused an infection in a Victorian man in Adelaide hotel quarantine, which ultimately sparked the Melbourne outbreak.